Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Athlete-focused features:

-- NSF Certified for Sport — banned substance tested
+- NSF Certified for Sport — means it’s been tested for banned substances.

-- No prohibited ingredients — safe for competition
+- No prohibited ingredients — completely safe for competition.

 Considerations:

-Best for: Competitive athletes, people subject to drug testing, sports performance focus
+Best for: Competitive athletes, people subject to drug testing, or those with a strong sports performance focus.

 Lab Test Results Comparison